cre1g/cre1g.github.io/Project2.md

 ## UI Design

-When the program is run the user is prompted to provide 2 inputs (Fig 1.).
-After the 2 inputs are given, the program processes the inputs, and outputs the hypotonuse and area of the right triangle (Fig 2.).
+When the program is run the user is prompted to provide Side A of the triangle.
+(Fig 1.).
+The user will then input Side B. After the 2 inputs are given, the program processes the inputs, and outputs the hypotonuse and area of the right triangle (Fig 2.).

 ![screenshot](/images/Rt1.PNG)
 Fig 1.
 The launch screen